 My husband is the wind beneath our wings.
 He can fix anything, though at work he fixes other people’s teeth.
 He makes us laugh.
 He is the champ of family game nights and the instigator of the most trash talk at family game nights.

 He wants all of us to strive to be our very best and he encourages us to pursue our dreams, which is why I am a writer, instructional designer, and why I finished my second graduate degree at age 50.
 He prays for us.
 He takes us to church.

 And he loves us, which is the best part.

 Our marriage and family journey have had some really big rough patches.
 I guess that is what helps me to appreciate the goodness in it, too.
 I am very proud of Scott.
 His work ethic.
 His faithfulness.
 His service to his country.
 His desire for excellence.
 He is God’s provision for me.

 I love this picture of my dad, a retired USMC Lt Col, swearing in my husband for his promotion to Lt Col, USAF.
 It is hard to believe that, after 26 years of military service, my husband is finally retired from the Air Force.
 And we are so excited!

 I love this picture of my Mom and Dad.
 We celebrated their 50th wedding anniversary AND our 20th anniversary in 2014.
 We are excited to live much closer to them now that we have joined civilian life.
 They are fun.
 And we all love each other a lot.

-We enjoy spending time with all of our family.
+Now we live closer to all of our family.
 My husband’s parents, his brother Claude and his wonderful family.
 My amazing sister Amy and her brood.
-They all live in the New Orleans area.
+They all live near the Gulf Coast.
 We have missed so much by being far from home and far from them.
 That’s why we are so happy now to live closer to them, and to be back in the South, y’all!